 The results from the 2022 Senate Audit revealed 55 percent of MQ Students were exposed to Indigenous Curriculum across 1000 to 3000 and 4000 Levels.
-Although this result demonstrated a continued increase in the embedding of quality Indigenous curriculum the audit also identified a significant lack of Indigenous content in many disciples and the need to work together to address this issue.
-We are currently working with the Office of the Pro Vice-Chancellor, Learning and Teaching to build on accessible data to allow tracking the embedding of Indigenous Knowledges and perspectives and working with the faculties we are aware that there is positive work being done in response to the Mudang-Dali Indigenous Connected Curriculum Framework.
+2023 saw in increase to 58%, this result demonstrated a continued increase in the embedding of quality Indigenous curriculum the audit also identified a significant lack of Indigenous content in many disciples and the need to work together to address this issue.
+We are currently working with the Office of the Pro Vice-Chancellor, Education to build on accessible data to allow tracking the embedding of Indigenous Knowledges and perspectives and working with the faculties we are aware that there is positive work being done in response to the Mudang-Dali Indigenous Connected Curriculum Framework.

-Leadership through the Offices of the Pro Vice-Chancellor Indigenous Strategy and Learning and Teaching has generated and mobilised efforts that have provided expertise and resources to continue to build on the outcomes to date.
+Leadership through the Offices of the Pro Vice-Chancellor Indigenous and Education has generated and mobilised efforts that have provided expertise and resources to continue to build on the outcomes to date.
 We have worked together by:

-- Building better working relationships with Faculties and Schools (e.g. the School of Natural Science developed their own Indigenous Curriculum workshops) - Indigenous Learning and Teaching grants 10 grants valued between \$2,000 and \$10,000 were allocated for 2022/2023 across all Faculties. - Short courses for embedding Indigenous curriculum 22 academic staff were sponsored to attend an executive program. - Mudang Dali Community of Practice meets monthly to discuss key challenges and opportunities related to the embedding and teaching of Indigenous curriculum and pedagogies. - Indigenous expertise panels for discussing philosophies related to embedding Indigenous Knowledges - Unit Review Process for identifying the level of inclusion/exclusion of Indigenous content and reviewing current content.
+- Indigenous Learning and Teaching grants 10 grants valued between \$2,000 and \$10,000 were allocated for 2022/2023 across all Faculties. - Short courses for embedding Indigenous curriculum 22 academic staff were sponsored to attend an executive program. - Mudang Dali Community of Practice continues to meet monthly to discuss key challenges and opportunities related to the embedding and teaching of Indigenous curriculum and pedagogies. - Indigenous expertise panels for discussing philosophies related to embedding Indigenous Knowledges - Unit Review Process for identifying the level of inclusion/exclusion of Indigenous content and reviewing current content.